Non-locally modular regular types in classifiable theories: Appendix

-\item A set $C$ is {\em dominated} by $E$ over $D$ if for all $b $ such that $b$ is independent from $E$ over $D$, $b$ is independent from $C$ over $D$. \item A stationary type $p$ is regular if it is orthogonal to all its forking extensions. \end{itemize}}
+\item A set $C$ is {\em dominated} by $E$ over $D$ if for all $b $ such that $b$ is independent from $E$ over $D$, $b$ is independent from $C$ over $D$. \item A non-algebraic stationary type $p$ is {\em regular} if it is orthogonal to all its forking extensions. \item A non-algebraic stationary type $p\in S(A)$ is {\em strongly regular} if there is a formula $\phi(x)\in p$ such that, for any $B\supseteq A$, every stationary type $q\in S(B)$ containing $\phi(x)$ is either equal to $p|B$ or orthogonal to $p$. \end{itemize}}

 \end{Definition}

 Note that if $B\subseteq A$ and $p\in S(A)$, then $p\perp^a B$ if and only if $Aa$ is dominated by $A$ over $B$ for some/every $a$ realizing $p$.